 A well-rested body will get better results than a tired one.

 If you are putting your body through the motions day after day, you can become complacent and your exercise intensity is likely to drop without you even realizing.

 Have you ever seen a dog that hasn’t been walked for a few days?
 As soon as the dog goes out, it’s like a whole new world and they are just so excited.
 Well, it can be the same for humans when we’re working out.
 Taking a day or two off from your current workout routine can make you come back to the gym with a renewed commitment and excited approach.

-Let me know if you’ve seen the benefit of rest days too.
-I love that something so simple can have a significant impact on breaking through a fitness or weight loss plateau – even if it does sound counter-intuitive.
-And, if you’re looking for more ideas on breaking through a plateau, check out Susan Bowerman‘s excellent post: ‘Weight loss plateau?
-5 tips that will help right now’.
+Let me know if you’ve seen the benefit of rest days, too.
+I love that something so simple can have a significant impact on breaking through a fitness or weight loss plateau—even if it does sound counterintuitive.

 Enter your email address to get the great info on nutrition, fitness and beauty in your inbox.